 Cabernet Sauvignon Wine Historical ROI

-Cabernet Sauvignon has proven itself not only as a collectible but also as a high-performing investment asset, particularly within the upper tiers of the fine wine market.
-Its enduring appeal, brand equity, and limited production contribute to sustained price appreciation, making it a reliable component in alternative investment portfolios.
+Cabernet Sauvignon has proven itself not only as a collectible but as a high-performing investment asset, particularly within the upper tiers of the fine wine market.
+Its enduring appeal, brand equity, and limited production drive sustained price appreciation, making it a reliable component in alternative investment portfolios.
+And as our broader analysis of fine wine’s €30 billion market shows, the asset class as a whole offers things equities simply cannot.

 - Château Lafite Rothschild 2000, released at approximately $350 per bottle, now trades for $1,300–$1,600, reflecting a compound annual growth rate (CAGR) of 7.6%.